 1.2 What is criminal law about?

 Criminal law is a fascinating subject which students find highly enjoyable.
-During your criminal law module, you will come across cases which you will remember for years; ask any lawyer or law graduate about Brown 1 AC 212 or Collins QB 100, and you will probably (p.
-3) be regaled with the glorious facts of these cases.
+During your criminal law module, you will come across cases which you will remember for years; ask any lawyer or law graduate about Brown 1 AC 212 or Collins QB 100, and you will probably be regaled with the glorious facts of these cases.
 There exists a very wide range of criminal offences, which has increased substantially in recent years.
-Examples range from the obvious offences against property, such as theft and burglary; offences against the person, such as murder, rape, and assault; to drug offences, road traffic offences, pollution offences, offences against the administration of justice, offences against public order, and offences against public morals.
+Examples range from the obvious offences against property, such as theft and burglary; and offences against the person, such as murder, rape, and assault; to drug offences, road traffic offences, pollution offences, offences against the administration of justice, offences against public order, and offences against public morals.
 On your criminal law module you will be introduced to only a fraction of these.
 Nevertheless, you will explore the law relating to some of the most serious and/or common criminal offences, including murder, manslaughter, non-fatal offences against the person, and theft.
 In addition to these offences, you will explore a range of both specific and general defences, such as loss of control, self-defence, duress, and automatism.
-You will also encounter a number of key concepts and fundamental principles of criminal liability, for example actus reus and mens rea, the doctrine of transferred malice, liability for inchoate offences, and the doctrine of joint enterprise.
+You will also encounter a number of key concepts and fundamental principles of criminal liability, for example actus reus and mens rea, the doctrine of transferred malice, liability for inchoate offences, and accessorial liability.

 What constitutes criminal behaviour varies from country to country and from era to era.
 For example, homosexuality is a criminal offence in Saudi Arabia, although it is not in England and Wales.
-Similarly, behaviour which historically amounted to a criminal offence, may not amount to a crime today.
+Similarly, behaviour which historically amounted to a criminal offence may not amount to a crime today.
 For example, suicide constituted a criminal offence in England and Wales up until 1961, when the offence was abolished by the Suicide Act 1961.
 Rape of a woman by her husband was once not deemed to be an offence, but the House of Lords recognised this conduct to be a criminal offence in the case of R v R (Rape: Marital Exemption) 1 AC 599.